 A range of high-quality resources for Politics are available on the web.
 Start exploring them here:

-- Economic & Social Research Council (ESRC): UK's largest organisation for funding research on economic and social issues, supporting independent, high quality research which has an impact on business, the public sector and the third sector
+- Economic & Social Research Council (ESRC): The UK's largest organisation for funding research on economic and social issues, supporting independent, high quality research which has an impact on business, the public sector and the third sector.

-- Eurostat: statistical office of the European Union, provides the European Union with statistics at European level that enable comparisons between countries and regions
+- Eurostat: Statistical office of the European Union, providing the EU with statistics at European level that enable comparisons between countries and regions.

-- National Centre for Social Research: Independent social research centre, publications include British Social Attitudes Report
+- NatCen: Independent social research centre; publications include the British Social Attitudes Report.

-- Online Hansard: Reports published the next day on the parliament UK website.
+- Hansard Online: Verbatim reports from the Commons and Lords published the next day on the Parliament UK website.
 Transcripts of Historic Hansard (from 1803) also available

-- Virtual Library: International Affairs Resources: A frequently updated Internet directory of over 2000 annotated links to high-quality English-language sources of information and analysis in a wide range of international affairs, international relations, international studies, global studies, and global education topics.
+- Virtual Library: International Affairs Resources: A frequently updated Internet directory of over 2000 annotated links to high-quality English-language sources of information and analysis covering a wide range of international affairs.

-Be careful, though, when using the internet for research, that the sites you find are reliable and up to date.
+Be careful, though, when using the Internet for research, that the sites you find are reliable and up to date.
 Check when the page was last updated and think about who is providing the information and why.
-Sites like Wikipedia are not suitable for academic work.
+Sites such as Wikipedia are not suitable for academic work.

 The archived version of Internet Detective tutorial looks at the critical thinking required when using the Internet for research and offers practical advice on evaluating the quality of web sites.